imranalim/env-control/README.md

 # env-control
-Python script for controlling WebLogic based env
+Python script to automate start/stop/rollbounce of WLS